Continuous Integration with Hudson/Jenkins¶

 Integration in Tuleap¶

 As continuous integration is a good practice in software engineering, Tuleap integrates Hudson tool.
-We know how to install (see Hudson Installation) and configure (see Hudson Configuration) Hudson, and how to create and configure Hudson jobs (see Hudson Jobs Creation and Configuration).
+We know how to install (see the official installation guide) and configure (see Hudson Configuration) Hudson, and how to create and configure Hudson jobs (see Hudson Jobs Creation and Configuration).
 Let’s see now how Hudson is integrated to Tuleap.

 If Hudson plugin is installed and enabled on your Tuleap server, each project can enable the Hudson service (see Service Configuration to know how to enable services for your project).